ts-docs/ts-docs/docsPages/Guides/CustomMarkdown.md

 [cute_kitty](./assets/images/cute_kitty.png)
 ```

-## Warning blocks
+## Text blocks

-Warning blocks can be used to outline an important piece of information.
+You can create warning, note or success text blocks with the following syntax:

 |> This is a warning!